 Food and Water Safety

 Practice good hygiene when eating and drinking.
 Choose reputable restaurants and food vendors, and make sure food is cooked thoroughly.
 Drink bottled water or water that has been boiled or treated.
-(See Also: Is Libya Safe To Visit?
-Unveiled)
+(See Also: Is it Safe to Visit Jerusalem Now?
+A 2023 Guide)

 Insect-borne Illnesses